osher/swagger-json-output/README.md

         - `stringifyErr`: the stringification error message
         - `bodyInspect`: Array lines resulted by `util.inspect`ing the `body`.

-As this fitting finishes, the context has a well-formatted

 ## Configuring the fitting
 Supported options:
  - beautifyJson